 - a.
-Basic admission standards must be met. - b.
-Satisfactory progress must be maintained as defined through the Office of Financial Assistance. - Rebate Regulations a.
 Tuition rebate may only be used for actual St. Mary's University tuition. - b.
-Employees, dependents and spouses receiving tuition rebate benefit may be eligible for other forms of need-based financial aid including Pell Grant, educational loans and college work study (as determined by completion and assessment of the Free Application for Federal Student Aid, or FAFSA).
+Employees, dependents and spouses receiving tuition rebate benefit may be eligible for other forms of need-based financial aid including Pell Grant, educational loans

-- c.
+- and college work study (as determined by completion and assessment of the Free Application for Federal Student Aid, or FAFSA). - c.
 The maximum amount of a St. Mary's scholarship or a St. Mary's-sponsored scholarship for dependents is \$1,000 per year and may be used toward direct costs.
 Participants in the St. Mary's Honors Program will receive up to \$2,500 per year, which may be used toward direct costs. - h.
 Rebate forms and Procedures are available in the University's Human Resources Office.